 Anecdotally, my father was very good at drawing but if that was true, I never saw any evidence.

 I wasn’t brought up in an arty culture at all.
 My family was thoroughly working class.
 My Dad was a bricklayer and my Mum worked in a fish and chip shop!
-There are no obvious influences or inheritance that I can point to with any conviction.
+There are no obvious influences or inheritances that I can point to with any conviction.

 I can’t identify any link to nature or nurture.
 Maybe I’m a genetic throw-up or put another way, a freak of nature.